Use of personal information

 - bank details - sort code, account number;

 - credit history and records relating to your partner or anyone else you are financially linked with (we receive this information from the credit reference agencies and fraud prevention agencies);

-- details of your existing borrowings, credit cards and loans for mortgages;
+- details of your existing borrowings, credit cards and loans for mortgages and pilot loans;

 - insurance details of the property for mortgages and the vehicle for motor finance;